squidarth/squidarth.github.io/_posts/2021-01-08-meaningful-availability.md

 Overall, this was a really interesting paper to read.
 It definitely changed my perspective on how to measure availability.
-Both success rate (count-based), and MTTR/MTTF (time-based) metrics are imperfect and _can_ be biased, so it's important to think about what you really care to measure from the perspective of your application, which requires taking into account the application's behavior, client behavior during outages, and other information about your particular application.
+Both success rate (count-based), and MTTR/MTTF (time-based) metrics are imperfect and _can_ be biased, so it's important to think about what you really care to measure from the perspective of your application.
+This requires taking into account the application's behavior, client behavior during outages, and other information about your particular application.